bitfireAT/davx5-manual/webdav_mounts.rst

 .. warning:: If you're transferring or accessing big files (like streaming a video), Android may kill DAVx⁵ because it uses the CPU in the background.
 In this case, enable the DAVx⁵ setting *Keep in foreground* to avoid DAVx⁵ to be killed.

-.. warning:: DAVx⁵ uses chunked transfer encoding (HTTP/1.1) for PUT requests for its input streams.
-This requires the server to do request buffering.
-Otherwise resulting files always have 0 bytes or a 411 Length Required error is returned. `Sabre DAV recommends <https://sabre.io/dav/0bytes/>`_ to use Apache with mod_php (not fastcgi) or a recent version of nginx and to avoid Lighttpd.
-Nextcloud uses Sabre DAV.

 Managing WebDAV mounts
 ======================